 Today’s interview is with Michael Fagien, the founding editor of America’s Jazziz Magazine.
-With over 30 years of experience in the jazz industry, he’s seen first hand how things have changed and gives his insight on building your audience and connecting with press in the 21st Century.
+With over 30 years of experience in the jazz industry, he’s seen first hand how things have changed and gives his insight on building your audience and connecting with jazz magazines, journalists & the media in general in the 21st Century.

 Michael Fagien founded leading US jazz magazine Jazziz in 1983 and has been involved with the jazz industry ever since, both through publishing and other music-related ventures including record labels and venues.

 I was introduced to Michael when I worked in the agency department of Jamie Cullum’s management company.
 Jazziz Magazine had been strong supporters of Jamie early on and I wanted to introduce Michael to the singer-pianist Anthony Strong who I manage.

 I’ve e-met various people on the Jazziz team since then and it’s a great mix of good jazz & good business – something I think every musician should aim to replicate!